hayeah/qtum-dapp-counter/README.md

 1. `contracts/Counter.sol` is the contract's source file.
 2. `counter` is the name we give to the contract.
-3. `'[1]'` is a JSON array of parameters send to the contract's constructor.
+3. `'[1]'` is a JSON array of parameters sent to the contract's constructor.

 We can check that the contract had been deployed: